Season 2025–2026 concerts

 Angela Hewitt, piano

-Sebastian Fagerlund: new work, world premiere (commissioned by Tampere Philharmonic Orchestra)
+Sebastian Fagerlund: Come Eco, world premiere (commissioned by Tampere Philharmonic Orchestra)